• Skip to primary navigation

 • If you don’t already massage kale, now is honestly the time to start!
 Kale leaves are so much better and easier to digest if you really mix the dressing really well into the leaves.

 • Don’t underdress this salad but don’t overdress either.
-Add dressing gradually as you toss and remember you can always add more but you can’t remove dressing if you drown it.
+For the perfect balance, add dressing gradually as you toss and remember you can always add more but you can’t remove dressing if you drown it.

 • Make sure you squeeze some lemon juice over the apples so they keep their gorgeous bright color right up until you serve the salad.

-Make sure you keep everything separately in the fridge in air tight containers.
+Make sure you keep everything separately in the fridge in an airtight container.
 The salad can be tossed together, covered and kept at room temperature up to an hour in advance.
 I always advise a quick re-toss just before serving, to freshen the salad up.

 Pin This Fall Salad with Delicata Squash, Kale & Apple Recipe For Later

-Pinnable image with recipe title and sheet pan with roasted squash, fresh kale, green leaves, sliced red apple, grated cheese, pumpkin seeds and pomegranate seeds.
+Pinnable image with recipe title and a bowl of fall salad with sliced and roasted delicata squash, kale, sliced red apples, pomegranate seeds and shredded cheese.

 What Do You Think?!